laurent-martin/aspera-api-examples/README.md

 Section `httpgw` is used by the `web` example only.

 Other sections are used by the various examples.
-For example, if you want to test only the COS transfer using the Transfer SDK, you can set the cos section and leave the other sections empty.
+For example, if you want to test only the COS transfer using the Transfer SDK, you can fill the `cos` section only and leave other sections empty.

 Example (with random credentials):